Biology

 GCSE REQUIREMENTS

 – There are no specific academic requirements to study IGCSE Biology.
-The IGCSE material covered during Year 9 is the basis for the rest of the course and it is essential that pupils spend time consolidating this work before commencing Biology IGCSE in Year 10.
+The IGCSE material covered during Year 9 serves as the foundation for the rest of the course, and it is essential that pupils spend time consolidating this work before commencing Biology IGCSE in Year 10.

 EXAMINATION BOARD